 1 teaspoon vanilla

 Preheat oven to 350 degrees.
-If using a glass pan, use 325 degrees F. Grease a 9 inch metal square pan or 9 inch glass pan (My pan was ugly, so I just lined the whole thing in Release Foil).
+If using a glass pan, use 325 degrees F. Grease a 9×13 inch pan.
+For a thicker cake, you can use a 9×12 inch pan.

-Prepare Three-Milk Topping by combining all 4 ingredients.
+Prepare Three-Milk Topping by combining all 4 ingredients (yes, I know — it should be Four Milks Cake!).
 Using a skewer, make little holes all over the cake.
 Pour Topping over cake and let sit until all mixture is absorbed, 20 to 30 minutes.
 After it has sat for 30 or so minutes at room temperature, go ahead and refrigerate it.

 Topping, cut cake into squares and serve, or spread Whipped Cream Topping over squares of cake.